A glorious garden trail of some of the finest in Norfolk.

 1. The Herb Garden, Congham Hall

 Congham Hall’s renowned Herb Garden draws visitors from far and wide.
-First planted in 1982, it now features some 400 varieties of herbs – from basil to buckler leaf sorrel – including rare plants, such as goat’s rue, which was once used to treat the plague.
+First planted in 1982, it now features many varieties of herbs – from basil to buckler leaf sorrel – including rare plants, such as goat’s rue, which was once used to treat the plague.
 This lovely collection is a working garden, too.
 Herbs are picked twice a day for use in the 2 AA Rosette restaurant, to flavour and garnish dishes and infuse oils and vinegars.
 Rosemary from the plot is one of the ingredients in the soothing signature massage Rosemary Muscle Melt in the Secret Garden Spa.
 Plus, you can buy herbs to take home.

 Congham Hall’s herb garden is open to guests year-round and to the public from April until 30 September, 10am to 3pm.Congham Hall, Lynn Road, Grimston, Norfolk PE32 1AH